-Since the agricultural land within the proposed exit point is used seasonally and agricultural activity (paddy field) is carried out near the boundary of proposed Entry point, no Individual household will be affected from the said proposed project both Entry and Exit Point and institutional services will not be disturbed from the construction of the project.
+Since the agricultural land within the proposed exit point is used seasonally and agricultural activity (paddy field) is carried out near the boundary of proposed Entry Point, no individual household will be affected from the said proposed project.
+Institutional services will not be disturbed from the construction of the project.
 However, only the private land may be affected during the construction phase of the proposed project.